empobla/SideQuest/README.md

 - **compression**: For compressesing files and optimizing website for user use
 - **helmet**: For securing website data

+### Security dependencies:
+- **body-parser**: For limiting the request body payload the user can submit
+- **express-rate-limit**: For limiting the amount of requests per window of time a user can make
+- **express-mongo-sanitize**: For replacing '$' and '.' from user inputs to prevent NoSQL injection attacks

 ### User dependencies:
 - **express-session**: For handling sessions
 - **express-validator**: For validating and sanitizing user inputs